 God created a world displaying diversity in culture, history, landscape, customs and lifestyle.
 As Australians we experience this diversity and recognize the need to be knowledgeable and understanding of other cultures and the ways they contribute to our Australian heritage.

 This subject enables students to see how we are fearfully and wonderfully made.
 It also provides our students with opportunity to develop understanding of the requirements for helping us to keep our bodies safe, fit and healthy.
 The students have a daily healthy snack time in addition to recess and lunch.

 The prime goal of Physical Education is to develop each child’s personal and social attitude and physical potential through physical activity.
 Physical Education has as its focus, a responsibility for educating children in controlling their bodies for service to God and His Kingdom.

-Through the study of Science children may be led to appreciate and acknowledge God as Creator and Sustainer of the universe and to know increasingly the majesty, wisdom, love and power of God and the dependence of all things upon Him.
+Through the study of Science, children may be led to appreciate and acknowledge God as Creator and Sustainer of the universe and to increasingly know the majesty, wisdom, love and power of God and the dependence of all things upon Him.

 In our ever advancing world, the students are guided in the 'how and why' of the safe and responsible use of technology.

 At Covenant College, we acknowledge that we are all blessed with God given gifts and talents.
 In addition to our specialist classes we run a Gifts and Talent’s Clubs program at which time, students in Years 1-4 participate in their chosen club for one lesson per fortnight.
 Clubs such as craft, dance, choir and drawing provide students with opportunities to develop their gifts and talents.